All Graphs with at most 8 nodes are 2-interval-PCGs: , and are 2 s

 So, given a \Int{2}, Lemma \ref{le:full_binary} guarantees that one of its witness trees is a full binary tree and Lemma \ref{le:int} ensures that its edge-weight function and the two interval use integer values.

 In \cite{Calamoneri2013} an ILP model to determine whether a given graph is a PCG with respect to a given tree structure is provided.
 More precisely, given a graph $G$ and an unweighted tree $T$, the model determines (if they exist) an edge-weight function $w$ for $T$, a bijective mapping $\sigma$ between the node set $V$ of $G$ and the set of the leaves of $T$, and an interval $I$ of the non-negative real half-line, such that $G=PCG(T', I)$ where $T'$ is the edge-weighted tree obtained from $T$ introducing weight $w$ and mapping $\sigma$.
-After this result, in other papers \cite{Azam2021,Azam2021-9} the ILP model has been made more efficient, in order to work on larger graphs.
+After this result, in other papers \cite{Azam2021,Azam2021-9}, the ILP model has been made more efficient in order to work on larger graphs.
 Since we handle few small graphs, here we adopt the first ILP model and opportunely modify it in order to let it work for recognizing whether a graph belongs to the wider class of \Int{2}s.
+We do not describe here our ILP model because the only change we made to the original one consisted of adapting the constraints to add the second interval.
+Nevertheless, for the sake of completeness, we list in the Appendix the constraints we exploited.
+It is worth mentioning that the same model could be further extended to a larger number of integers $k$ and check whether a graph belongs to \Int{k}s, although the number of variables and constraints grows.

-Note that we are able to exploit such an ILP model because the \Int{2} property of a graph can be checked only on full binary trees instead of all possible $n$ leaf trees and only for integer edge-weights and intervals with integer extremes.
+Finally, note that we are able to exploit such an ILP model because the \Int{2} property of a graph can be checked only on full binary trees instead of all possible $n$ leaf trees and only for integer edge-weights and intervals with integer extremes.

 We apply this ILP model to $G_2$, $G_3$, and $G_5$ and get the following result.

 \begin{corollary} Non PCG graphs $G_2$, $G_3$ and $G_5$ are \Int{2}s. \end{corollary}

 Since the solution of the ILP model produces an edge-weighted tree and two intervals witnessing that the input graph is \Int{2}, we apply it to all 7 graphs of Figure \ref{fig.nonPCG} with two special tree structures: complete binary trees and caterpillars.
 In both cases, we obtain the witness edge-weighted trees and the pairs of intervals for all the graphs: they are depicted in Figures 2 and \ref{fig.caterpillar}.
 This was not obvious, indeed in \cite{Calamoneri2012} the authors found that all 7 node graphs are PCGs, all of them except one (the wheel) having as witness tree a caterpillar.